pulgamecanica/42Course/42/Piscine Object/README.md

 Typo: "thought th list of string," should be "thought the list of strings," on the last [dependency inversion] More nullptr in the preamble of Design Pattern, not nice Check the redaction on [Module 04 - DESIGN PATTERN - Chapter VI Exercice 02: Factory and Command] it is one of the worst redactions I've seen in 42.
+On the UML exercise, the cockpit should have an array of pedals, cars have more than one pedal.